4 Best Tennis Racquets for Control (2022)

 If you prefer heavy topspin or massive power, both of which are top priorities, then you should go for pure drive for power and pure aero for maximum spin.

-Babolat racquets are best known for their stiffer frames, so if you are suffering from any wrist or elbow injury or any kind of discomfort, then considering this racquet or playing with it is not a good choice.
+Babolat racquets are best known for their stiffer frames, so if you are suffering from any wrist or elbow injury or any kind of discomfort, then considering this racquet or playing with it is

-Head Gravity Pro 2021
+(Head Gravity Pro 2021)

 Description

-This racquet is the choice of ATP player Alexander Zverev.
+The Head Gravity Pro is the choice of ATP player Alexander Zverev.
 The Gravity Pro 2021 is the second generation of the Head Gravity Series.
 Gravity series was launched on July, 2019.
 For 2021, Gravity Pro will not be more or less updated, which is just a paint update.

 Head Gravity Pro features Graphene 360+ technology, which combines the easy power and rock-solid stability of Graphene 360 with flexible Spiral Fibers in the lower portion of the racquet’s head to optimise feel.

-The Gravity Pro also offers a thin 20mm variable beam width and low flex 62 stiffness, giving it an amazing feel at impact from the string bed.
+The Head Gravity Pro also offers a thin 20mm variable beam width and low flex 62 stiffness, giving it an amazing feel at impact from the string bed.

 However, it looks unique and very modern.
 This racquet is best suited for strong intermediate to advanced players.